-- 11.6.1.
+- 11.7.1.
 A BUFM experiencing a Qualifying Event with five (5) or more weeks remaining in either the fall or spring semesters must take any parental leave in that semester.
-However, if the BUFM, Chair, and Dean agree, parental leave may begin at any time in the next semester contiguous to the semester in which the Qualifying Event occurred.
-The decision of the Chair or Dean to refuse to allow parental leave to begin at a time later than the semester in which the Qualifying Event occurred is not grievable. - 11.6.2.
-A BUFM experiencing a Qualifying Event with less than five (5) weeks remaining in the fall semester may defer the beginning of parental leave to the beginning (i.e., first day of contract) of the spring semester.
-Leave may begin at a later point in the spring semester if the BUFM, Chair, and Dean agree.
-The decision of the Chair or Dean to refuse to allow parental leave to begin at a time later than the beginning of the semester is not grievable. - 11.6.3.
-A BUFM experiencing a Qualifying Event with less than five (5) weeks remaining in the spring semester may defer the beginning of the parental leave to the beginning (i.e., first day of contract) of the next fall semester so long as there is no intervening summer contract, in which case Section 11.6.5 shall apply.
-Leave may begin at a later point in the fall semester if the BUFM, Chair, and Dean agree.
-The decision of the Chair or Dean to refuse to allow parental leave to begin at a time later than the beginning of the semester is not grievable.
+However, if the BUFM, Chair/Director, and Dean agree, parental leave may begin at any time in the next semester contiguous to the semester in which the Qualifying Event occurred.
+The decision of the Chair/Director or Dean to refuse to allow parental leave to begin at a time later than the semester in which the Qualifying Event occurred is not grievable. - 11.7.2.
+A BUFM experiencing a Qualifying Event with less than five (5) weeks remaining in the fall semester may defer the beginning of parental leave to the beginning of the spring semester.
+Leave may begin at a later point in the spring semester if the BUFM, Chair/Director, and Dean agree.
+The decision of the Chair/Director or Dean to refuse to allow parental leave to begin at a time later than the beginning of the semester is not grievable. - 11.7.3.
+A BUFM experiencing a Qualifying Event with less than five (5) weeks remaining in the spring semester may defer the beginning of the parental leave to the beginning of the next fall semester so long as there is no intervening summer contract, in which case Section 11.6.5 shall apply.
+Leave may begin at a later point in the fall semester if the BUFM, Chair/Director, and Dean agree.
+The decision of the Chair/Director or Dean to refuse to allow parental leave to begin at a time later than the beginning of the semester is not grievable.

-- 11.6.4.
-A BUFM who experiences a Qualifying Event during the summer semester, but who is not under contract for any part of the summer, can defer the beginning of the parental leave to the beginning (i.e., first day of contract) of the next fall semester, or beginning at a later point in the fall semester if the BUFM, Chair, and Dean agree.
-The decision of the Chair or Dean to refuse to allow parental leave to begin at a time later than the beginning of the semester is not grievable. - 11.6.5.
-A BUFM who is under contract for the summer session and experiences a Qualifying Event with five (5) or more weeks remaining in his/her summer contract(s) must take parental leave in the summer and may not defer to the next semester unless the BUFM, Chair, and Dean agree.
-If the BUFM, Chair, and Dean so agree, leave may begin at the beginning of the fall semester or at a later point in the fall semester.
-The decision of the Chair or Dean to refuse to allow the deferral of parental leave until the fall semester is not grievable. - 11.6.6.
-In those cases where the Qualifying Event occurs with less than five (5) weeks remaining in the semester and the BUFM wishes to defer the beginning of parental leave to the beginning of the next contiguous semester (spring or fall), the BUFM may use sick leave and/or unpaid FMLA leave in the semester during which the Qualifying Event occurs, in accordance with University sick leave and FMLA policies and as provided for by this Agreement, without triggering the start of the BUFM's parental leave. - 11.6.7.
-No more than two (2) paid leaves under this section may be granted to a BUFM (or collectively to both spouses/same-sex domestic partners, if both are BUFMs) during employment.
+- 11.7.4.
+A BUFM who experiences a Qualifying Event during the summer semester, but who is not under contract for any part of the summer, can defer the beginning of the parental leave to the beginning of the next fall semester, or beginning at a later point in the fall semester if the BUFM, Chair/Director, and Dean agree.
+The decision of the Chair/Director or Dean to refuse to allow parental leave to begin at a time later than the beginning of the semester is not grievable. - 11.7.5.
+A BUFM who is under contract for the summer session and experiences a Qualifying Event with five (5) or more weeks remaining in the summer contract(s) must take parental leave in the summer and may not defer to the next semester unless the BUFM, Chair/Director, and Dean agree.
+If the BUFM, Chair/Director, and Dean so agree, leave may begin at the beginning of the fall semester or at a later point in the fall semester.
+The decision of the Chair/Director or Dean to refuse to allow the deferral of parental leave until the fall semester is not grievable. - 11.7.6.
+In those cases where the Qualifying Event occurs with less than five (5) weeks remaining in the semester and the BUFM wishes to defer the beginning of parental leave to the beginning of the next contiguous semester (spring or fall), the BUFM may use sick leave and/or unpaid FMLA leave in the semester during which the Qualifying Event occurs, in accordance with University sick leave and FMLA policies and as provided for by this Agreement, without triggering the start of the BUFM's parental leave. - 11.7.7.
+No more than two (2) paid leaves under this section may be granted to a BUFM (or collectively to both spouses if both are BUFMs) during employment.

-11.7.
+11.8.
 Parental Leave for Twelve-Month BUFM